volesen/orm-db-benchmark/README.md

 | Django | Django ORM              | Django Rest Framework | Sqlite     | 0.7345 | 0.7169 | 0.7233 | 0.7635 | 0.7654  |

+In terms of Django with Django ORM and Django REST Framework, using prefetching, speed up processing time by almost one order of magnitude (following the )

 ## Caution (Remarks)
-In terms of loading models dependent on several degrees of relationships, some consideration has to be made, to avoid the N+1 problem.
+In terms of loading models dependent on several degrees of relationships, some consideration has to be made, to avoid the [N+1](https://stackoverflow.com/questions/97197/what-is-the-n1-selects-problem-in-orm-object-relational-mapping) problem.
 This can be achived by eager-loading in SQLAlchemy, where as it can be done by prefetching for Peewee and Django.